piyushgarg/pythonremote/README.md

 Yet to come: a way to add own actions for specified messages.

 ### Notifications
-Notification support only for Mac OS X, other systems coming soon.
+Notification support only for Ubuntu.
 Notifications are displayed as system notifications and must contain title and text.
 Optional fields: Icon and URL, whereas the specified URL will be opened upon notification click.